liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-getting-started-with-maven.markdown

 4. Click *Save*.

-You just created a Maven repository accessible from your Nexus OSS repository server!
+You just created a Liferay Maven repository accessible from your Nexus OSS repository server!
 Congratulations!

 It's also useful to create a Maven repository to hold snapshots of each Liferay plugin you create.
 Creating a snapshot repository is almost identical to